mateusz-bak/openreads/README.md

    ```

 2. Build and install the app on your device<br/>

-⚠️⚠️⚠️
+⚠️⚠️⚠️<br/>
 WARNING: If you already have the Openreads app installed on your device, this step will uninstall it before installing the debug version.
-This deletes all app data, to keep your books please make a backup first.
+This deletes all app data, to keep your books please make a backup first.<br/>

-⚠️⚠️⚠️
+⚠️⚠️⚠️<br/>

    ```sh
    flutter run